 Offering: Branch offerings, to increase the amount of hooks possible

 Why this Works: This build is based on protecting gens as much as possible.
 Whenever you hook a survivor, you will be given a 60 second window to break a gen to massively reduce progress.
 Using Surveillance goes well with this because you will kick the gen, which will have a white aura and turn yellow when a survivor goes to it.
-Discordance can be good for finding initial survivors and prioritizing where your Pop Goes the Weasel is directed.
-Ruin is just a good perk to reduce survivor progress for as long as possible, or at least until you get your first couple hooks.
+Discordance can be good for finding initial survivors and prioritizing where your Pop Goes the Weasel is directed (after Ruin is broken).
+Ruin now instantly gives surveillance readings, and when it breaks you can use Pop to smash the gens down further.
 The addons are to reduce the Dream projection cooldowns.

 Momento Mori Freddy: Remember Me, Corrupt intervention, two perks of your choice (heck, can even be Spirit Fury/Enduring if you want).